-On 14 June 2018, the Supreme Court of Karelia over-ruled the verdict in the first case and returned all the charges for consideration before a new judge at the City Court.
+On 14 June 2018, the High Court of Karelia over-ruled the verdict in the first case and returned all the charges for consideration before a new judge at the City Court.
 A new investigation of the case began, focusing in particular on testimony obtained from Dmitriev’s adopted daughter Natasha.

 When Dmitriev was again brought to court on 18 October 2018, he faced an additional charge —